Where can I get the vaccine?

 While the new vaccine is not available at MIT Medical at this time, it is readily available at many retail pharmacies and community health centers.
 You can search by location at vaccines.gov.

 What’s the difference between the new COVID-19 booster shots and the original COVID-19 vaccines?

 Previous COVID-19 vaccines, both initial shots and boosters, were monovalent.
 This means that they were formulated to protect against only one version of the SARS-CoV-2 virus — the original viral strain that was isolated and sequenced after emerging in late 2019 in Wuhan, China.
 The newly approved vaccines are bivalent.
 They contain mRNA that encodes for the spike protein of the original Wuhan strain and the identical spike protein found in both Omicron BA.4 and BA.5 subvariants.

 Who is eligible to get one of the new booster shots?

-The Pfizer-BioNTech booster is approved for individuals aged 12 or older; the Moderna booster is available to adults 18 and older.
-No bivalent vaccine is currently approved for children younger than 12.
+The Pfizer-BioNTech booster is approved for individuals aged 5 or older; the Moderna booster is is approved for individuals aged 6 and older.
+Boosters are not currently recommended for children younger than 5.
 You may get a booster if you are otherwise eligible and it has been at least two months since you completed your initial vaccination series or got your last booster shot.